Mary Ellen Smith Glasgow

-Mary Ellen Smith Glasgow is an American nurse, academic, author and researcher.
-She is a dean of school of nursing, vice provost for research and a professor at Duquesne University.
+Mary Ellen Smith Glasgow (born 20th century) is an American nurse, academic, author and researcher.
+She is a dean of school of nursing, vice provost for research and a professor at Duquesne University, located in Pittsburgh, Pennsylvania.

-Glasgow has authored over 100 articles and book chapters.
+Glasgow has written over 100 articles and book chapters.
 She is the co-author of four books, including Legal and Ethical Issues in Nursing Education: An Essential Guide, DNP Role Development for Doctoral Advanced Nursing Practice, and Legal Issues Confronting Today's Nursing Faculty: A Case-Study Approach.
 She has received the American Journal of Nursing Book-of-the-Year Award for her two of these books.

 Glasgow was inducted as a Fellow in the American Academy of Nursing and as a NLN Academy of Nursing Education Fellow, and was selected as a Robert Wood Johnson Foundation Executive Nurse Fellow in 2009.

 Education

-Glasgow studied at Hahnemann Medical College (now Drexel University) and received her Associate of Science Degree in Nursing (ASN) in 1981.
-She then enrolled at Gwynedd Mercy University and obtained a Bachelor of Science in nursing (BSN) in 1983.
-She then earned a Master of Science in nursing (MSN) with a concentration on nursing education from Villanova University in 1987, took her doctoral coursework at the Catholic University of America from 1996 to 1998, and her doctoral degree from Duquesne University in 2002.
+Glasgow studied at Hahnemann Medical College (now Drexel University) and received an Associate of Science Degree in Nursing (ASN) in 1981.
+She then enrolled at Gwynedd Mercy University and obtained a Bachelor of Science in nursing (BSN) degree in 1983.
+She then earned a Master of Science in nursing (MSN) degree with a concentration on nursing education from Villanova University in 1987, took her doctoral coursework at the Catholic University of America from 1996 to 1998, and her doctoral degree from Duquesne University in 2002.

 Career

-Glasgow started her academic career as an adjunct instructor in Nursing Education Department at Hahnemann University in 1987, and was promoted to assistant professor of nursing in 1990.
-Following this appointment, she joined Drexel University as assistant professor at College of Nursing and Health Professions in 2002, and was promoted to a tenured associate professor in 2004, and then became a professor with tenure in 2011.
-She was appointed as a professor with tenure in school of nursing at Duquesne University in August 2012.
+Glasgow started her academic career as an adjunct instructor in the Nursing Education Department at Hahnemann University in 1987, and was promoted to assistant professor of nursing in 1990.
+Following this appointment, she joined Drexel University as assistant professor at the College of Nursing and Health Professions in 2002, and was promoted to a tenured associate professor in 2004, and then became a professor with tenure in 2011.
+She was appointed as a professor with tenure in the school of nursing at Duquesne University in August 2012.

-At Drexel University, she held appointment as associate dean for undergraduate nursing and health professions programs, MSN programs and continuing nursing education in 2004, and as associate dean for nursing in 2011.
-She was then appointed as dean of school of nursing at Duquesne University in August 2012.
+At Drexel University, she held appointment as associate dean for undergraduate nursing and health-professions programs, MSN programs and continuing nursing education in 2004, and as associate dean for nursing in 2011.
+She was then appointed as dean of the school of nursing at Duquesne University in August 2012.

 Research

 Glasgow's research primarily focuses on curriculum development, oncology, and leadership.
-She developed a BSN co-op program, BSN accelerated career entry program, pathway to health professions program, and other educational programs at Drexel.
+She developed a BSN co-op program, BSN accelerated career-entry program, pathway to health-professions program, and other educational programs at Drexel.

 Curriculum

-Glasgow published a paper in 2010 focused on the importance and need of innovation in context of nursing education curriculum at the micro and macro system levels for the 21st century.
+Glasgow published a paper in 2010 focused on the importance and need of innovation in context of nursing education curriculum at the micro‐ and macro-system levels for the 21st century.
 In her study, she also described the innovative curriculum design of Accelerated Career Entry (ACE) Nursing Program, and discussed the challenges of this program.
 Furthermore, she determined the innovations in undergraduate and graduate nursing education while integrating ethics across the curricula.